theheking/intro-to-r/content/2_datatypes.md

 # Functions
-A function is a "canned script" that automate processing of input and return a value.
+A function is a "canned script" that automates the processing of input and returns a value.

-We will be using <i>in-built</i> function, however other functions need to be first loaded (more on this later) before they can be <i> executed </i>.
+We will be using <i>in-built</i> function, however, other functions need to be first loaded (more on this later) before they can be <i> executed </i>.
 For instance with `sqrt`: the input (the argument) must be a number, and the return value (in fact, the output) is the square root of that number.
 Executing a function or running it is called <i>calling</i> the function.

 ```